Sony A7S versus Sony A7R III

 The A7R III is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the A7S has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.

-Reasons to prefer the Sony Alpha A7S:
+Arguments in favor of the Sony Alpha A7S:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.